This authentic chapati recipe yields one of the best Indian flatbreads I have tried.

 What is chapati?

-Chapati is a quintessential staple flatbread originated from India.
-It has a distinct flavor and aroma due to the use of the whole wheat flour called atta.
+Chapati is a quintessential staple flatbread that originated in India.
+It has a distinct flavor and aroma due to the whole wheat flour called atta.
 It is often served with spiced dishes like curry and dhal.

-Cooking chapati is a pleasurable task, especially when watching it expanding and puffing up on the tawa.
+Cooking chapati is pleasurable, especially watching it expand and puff on the tawa.

 Let’s get into the details right away.

 Note: Chapati in English is also translated as chapatti, chappati, chapathi, or chappathi.
 It is an unleavened Indian flatbread and is also called roti, safati, shabaati, phulka at different places.

 Step-by-step instructions on how to prepare homemade chapati

 This soft chapati recipe involves only three steps.
 You need to climb over a small learning curve, but it is relatively easy once you have mastered it.

 Note: This chapati recipe comes with a video demonstration.
 Please watch the video, especially the kneading and cooking steps.

 1. Knead the chapati dough